 Try IRC for less formal communication (I go by

-wasamasa on Freenode).
+wasamasa on Libera).

 Send me an email.
 If you don't know to which address, execute the following in a repository checkout:

 Send me a patch instead.
 Here's how to create one: